dtcc-platform/dtcc-viewer/README.md

 # DTCC Viewer

-DTCC Viewer provides light-weight data visualization for DTCC Platform.
+DTCC Viewer provides the visualization functionality for DTCC Platform.

 This project is part of the
 [Digital Twin Platform (DTCC Platform)](https://github.com/dtcc-platform/)